aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/08-run-1stjob.md

 The steps here can also be executed on any cluster running SLURM.
 There may be some variations depending on your configuration.
 {{% /notice %}}

-In this lab, you run the WRF [CONUS 12km test case](https://www2.mmm.ucar.edu/wrf/users/benchmark/benchdata_v422.html) job to introduce you to the mechanisms of AWS ParallelCluster.
+In this step, you run the WRF [CONUS 12km test case](https://www2.mmm.ucar.edu/wrf/users/benchmark/benchdata_v422.html) job to introduce you to the mechanisms of AWS ParallelCluster.

-#### About WRF
-The Weather Research and Forecasting (WRF) Model is a next-generation mesoscale numerical weather prediction system designed for both atmospheric research and operational forecasting applications.
-It features a dynamical core, a data assimilation system, and a software architecture supporting parallel computation and system extensibility.
-The model serves a wide range of meteorological applications across scales from tens of meters to thousands of kilometers.
-The effort to develop WRF began in the latter 1990's and was a collaborative partnership of the National Center for Atmospheric Research (NCAR), the National Oceanic and Atmospheric Administration (represented by the National Centers for Environmental Prediction (NCEP) and the Earth System Research Laboratory), the U.S. Air Force, the Naval Research Laboratory, the University of Oklahoma, and the Federal Aviation Administration (FAA).

-WRF is a tightly coupled application that uses MPI and/or OpenMP.
-In this lab, you will run WRF using only MPI.

 #### Preparatory Steps